Blind (Korn song): Release and reception

 The song was released as a promotional single in the United States, Canada and Australia, and as a limited edition 10" vinyl single in the United Kingdom.
 It charted on the Canadian alternative chart, the RPM Alternative 30, in November 1995, peaking at number 15.

 "Blind" is widely considered to be one of the band's best songs.
 In 2019, Loudwire ranked the song number three on their list of the 50 greatest Korn songs, and in 2021, Kerrang ranked the song number one on their list of the 20 greatest Korn songs.
 In March 2023, Rolling Stone ranked "Blind" at number 67 on their "100 Greatest Heavy Metal Songs of All Time" list.

+Chart performance

 Live performance

-"Blind" is a signature song of Korn as well fan favorite song, "Blind" usually perform as their concert opener, or show closer.
+"Blind" is a signature song of Korn as well as a fan favorite song.
+It's usually performed as their concert opener or show closer.